A successful affiliate marketing program can add significant value to a business, offering a variety of both short-term and long-term benefits.

 - The sea of numbers and data provided by an affiliate program can be intimidating, and even cause a business to focus on the wrong metrics.
 Conversion rates, sales and the cost to acquire sales are the three most important metrics to monitor.

 - Too many networks can impede an affiliate program.
 Always start with a single affiliate network, and expand slowly to build a sustainable program.

 - Forgetting to establish thorough policies and procedures can confuse affiliates.
 Without guidelines, affiliates may choose to promote discounts or offers that weren’t meant to be given to consumers.
 Promotion methods, brand guidelines, and policies for paid searches all need to be outlined clearly.

 - A lack of resources can prevent an affiliate program from growing.
-Active input and maintenance is needed for success.
+Active input and maintenance are needed for success.